 “The mean differences in 24-hours systolic and diastolic blood pressures were 5.0 mmHg and 4.5 mmHg, respectively,” the researchers wrote.

 That reduction in blood pressure is significant, researcher Dr. Ran Abuhasira told The Cannigma.
-It’s not enough of a reduction that it might be considered a treatment for high blood pressure on its own, he explained, “but rather something to consider as physicians while we review all the medications older adults are taking after prescribing cannabis for them.”
+It’s not enough of a reduction that it might be considered a natural remedy for high blood pressure on its own, he explained, “but rather something to consider as physicians while we review all the medications older adults are taking after prescribing cannabis for them.”

 Prior research has shown that the endocannabinoid system plays a role in regulating cardiovascular activity.
 In animal studies, researchers have noted that activating the endocannabinoid system can cause significant changes in heart rate, blood vessel constriction, inflammation, oxidation, and blood pressure — both increasing and decreasing blood pressure in different contexts.

 No relationship between THC, CBD levels and blood pressure change

 he current study did not find any evidence of a dose-dependant relationship between either CBD or THC and blood pressure.
 The researchers also posited that because chronic pain is associated with hypertension, the pain-relieving properties of cannabis could explain the reduction in blood pressure among most participants who seek cannabis oil benefits for hypertension patients.

 More than 75% of the participants used cannabis oil and only 15% smoked cannabis.
 The median daily dose of THC and CBD was 21.1mg and 21.3mg, respectively.
 Roughly one-third of the participants used cannabis once a day as a natural remedy for high blood pressure, another third reported using cannabis twice a day, and another third more than three times a day.